 We invite everyone to participate in the two sacraments of the church.
 These rituals help us to celebrate God’s grace and love in evocative and visual ways.

 Through Baptism, God embraces you – no matter who you are – as you begin your Christian journey.
 Through Baptism, we recall the special covenant we have with God and with this church family who vows to love, support, and care for you always.

-We celebrate Communion on the first Sunday of every month as well as at special services such as Christmas Eve and Maundy Thursday.
+We celebrate Communion on the first Sunday of every month as well as at special services such as Ash Wednesday and Maundy Thursday.
 We share a simple meal of bread and juice as we recall the loving acts of Jesus, commit ourselves to similarly loving acts of justice, and experience oneness with God and the presence of Christ in our lives.